raul-fernandez-ortega/pyDRC/tools/Readme.md

 where:
 - impulses_dir is a directory where all impulse response measurements are saved, each one is a wav format file.
 Every impulse should have the same sample rate.
-- PCA_dir is a directory where all the components resulting of the PCA analysis are saved after calculation.
+- PCA_dir is a directory where all the components resulting of the PCA analysis will be saved after calculation.
 Principal component is PCA_1.wav.
-- analysis_dir is a directory where all the final analysis plots are saved.
-For analysis purpose.
+- analysis_dir is a directory where all the final impulse and spectrum plots are saved, for analysis purpose.

 PCA_1.wav is the impulse response we can input to pyDRC for final DRC filter calculation.